Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Simulations

-Following the model of \textcite{altuug1998effect}, $x_{1}$ can be interpreted as an average consumption value (see Section \ref{sec:applic} for details) and $x_{2}$ is equal to the income of the primary earner in the household.
-The period payoff from not entering is $u_{i}(x,\epsilon,0)=\epsilon_{0}$.
-The random preference shock $\epsilon_{ait}$ is assumed to be i.i.d. extreme value type I, and the agents' time horizon is assumed to be infinite.
-In addition, I assume that $\beta_{i}$ is independent of $x_{it}$ and follows a mixture of three truncated normal distributions.
-In particular
+Following the model of \textcite{altuug1998effect}, $x_{t,1}$ can be interpreted as an average consumption value (see Section \ref{sec:applic} for details) and $x_{t,2}$ is equal to the income of the primary earner in the household.
+The period payoff from not entering is $\epsilon_{t,0}$.
+The random preference shock $\epsilon_{t,a}$ is assumed to be distributed extreme value type I and independent across time, choices and agents.
+Further, the agents' time horizon is assumed to be infinite with exponential discount factor 0.9.
+In addition, I assume that $\beta$ is independent of $X_1$ and consider three different choices for its distribution.
+In DGP 1, $\beta$ follows a mixture of three truncated normal distributions: